Panagiotis897/lm-code/README.md

 ## Setup

-Before using LM Code, you need to set up your API keys for OpenRouter (or other supported APIs).
+Before using LM Code, you need to set up your API keys for OpenRouter.

 ### Configure API Key